 3. Know when to ask for help

 Your goal is to focus on only the activities that you love, do well, AND are the best use of your time.
 It’s important to consider that while you may love what you have to do and do it really well, there might be someone else who can do it better, faster or cheaper…and allow you to tackle another higher income-producing aspect of your business.
+If you need to balance a busy day, use the Stress Less journal to help you work through and process feelings of overwhelm.

 By Tamara Smith